 An accident isn't just an event that you can lump into one big category.
 In reality, there are many different types of accidents.
 Let's take a look at a partial list.

 An effective accident investigation program will be guided by standard written procedures.
 It's important to make sure procedures are clearly stated and easy to follow in a step-by-step fashion.
 The effective program will include the following elements:

 The accident investigation process we will discuss in this course will make sense if you understand that ultimately, the purpose of the investigation is to improve the safety management system.
 Conducting the investigation for any other reason will likely result in ineffective solutions.
-In this course, we'll introduce a six-step process for conducting accident investigations.
+In this course, we'll introduce a seven-step process for conducting accident investigations.

 The first step in an effective accident investigation procedure is to secure the accident scene as soon as possible so that we can accurately gather facts.
 At this point, you are not yet interested in what "caused" the accident.
 Instead, you should focus on making the accident scene secure so that you can gather as much pertinent information as possible.

 To secure the accident scene, simply use yellow caution tape, place warning cones, or post a guard to keep people away.

 Don't start documenting the scene until it is safe to do so.
 As the accident investigator, you don't want to get in the way of emergency responders.
 It's also not safe to start if hazards have not been properly mitigated.